aregtech/areg-sdk/examples/21_pubunblock/ReadMe.md

 ## Communication

 Communication between the service provider and consumers is facilitated by **mcrouter** router, which is capable of operating across any networked machine.
-The AREG Framework automates **service discovery** and ensures **fault tolerance**, enabling reliable **IPC** and ensuring that the order of process startup does not affect the system�s functionality.
+The AREG Framework automates **service discovery** and ensures **fault tolerance**, enabling reliable **IPC** and ensuring that the order of process startup does not affect the system’s functionality.
 Services are automatically discovered, and messages are forwarded seamlessly to their intended recipients, maintaining robust inter-process communication.

 ## Key Features

 - **Request Manual Unblocking**: The core feature of this project is the ability to manually unblock requests, allowing the service provider to continue processing new requests while waiting to complete ongoing ones.
 This prevents the system with asynchronous communication from stalling.
 - **Non-Blocking Client Responses**: Normally, when a client request is processed and the developer replies with the response, the system automatically prepares the response and sends to the target Consumer.
 In case of manual request unblocking, the develop needs manually preparing response, then reply with the response.
 This response preparation mechanism ensures that the right target Consumer receives the response.
-- **Fault-Tolerant Communication**: Leveraging `mcrouter` and the AREG SDK�s fault-tolerant capabilities, the system can manage communication failures gracefully, ensuring that service providers and consumers can reconnect and resume operations without data loss.
+- **Fault-Tolerant Communication**: Leveraging `mcrouter` and the AREG SDK’s fault-tolerant capabilities, the system can manage communication failures gracefully, ensuring that service providers and consumers can reconnect and resume operations without data loss.

 ## Use Cases